-Why I picked this book?
+Why Did I Pick this book?

-You know the type of books you read and browse, show up as suggestions to you.
-Artificial Intelligence at work, the internet knows my choices, and based on that it suggested Delhi: A Soliloquy.
+You know the type of books you read and browse, which show up as suggestions to you.
+Artificial Intelligence at work, the internet knows my choices, and based on that, it suggested Delhi: A Soliloquy.
 I read the description and found the book to be a promising read, so I picked it up.

 The book